Matthew-Nelson/hlth-320-lab/content/blog/week-1/index.md

 ---
 title: Week 1
 date: "2020-01-15T00:00:00.000Z"
-description: "Week 1 - Is now in the ether..."
+description: "Is now in the ether..."
 classification: "week"
 ---